open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/VishalSundarrajan.md

 1. If I have enough time and food, I play chess all day.

-    - Check out my elo [here](https://www.chess.com/member/vishalicious) and send me a game request if you think you are good. :fearful:
+    - Check out my elo [here](https://www.chess.com/member/vishalicious) and send me a game request if you think you are good.

 2. I like to think/write one unique mystery/suspense story that was never before.